MichaelAJay/go-cache/improvements/overhaul_improvement_plan.md

 # Cache Module Strategic Refactoring: Thread-Safe & High-Performance

+## CRITICAL IMPLEMENTATION NOTES

+⚠️ **BACKWARDS COMPATIBILITY SHOULD NEVER EVER BE CONSIDERED** ⚠️
+- No legacy support code
+- No compatibility layers
+- No gradual migration paths
+- Clean breaking changes are prioritized over any compatibility concerns
+- Old interfaces will be deleted - they are marked _OLD for removal only

+📋 **INTERFACE IMPLEMENTATION GUIDELINES**
+- When implementing providers, the interface method comments are the authoritative specification
+- Every MUST/CRITICAL requirement in interface comments must be implemented exactly
+- Thread-safety, atomicity, and consistency requirements are non-negotiable
+- Use interface documentation as implementation checklist

 ## Overview

 - **Goal**: Aggressively refactor cache module to thread-safe, high-performance with clean generic interfaces.